mathkimchi/singularity/DEVLOG.md

 Should making borders around each tab be a responsibility of the tab or the manager?
 Right now, I am putting borders around each tab's inner elements in the tab's code.

+2024/11/26

+Ideas relating to what I am implementing right now (the time manager/the block thingy):
+- Log every action saved
+  - Like git but it commits when you save (every keystroke is crazy even for me), modify tasks, execute cli command (like a more verbose/intrusive version of `history`), etc
+  - Possible rule of thumb: at least every time "data" is modified
+  - PRO: Would help automate blocks
+    - Instead of starting a timer, doing stuff, and stopping, you could just do a bunch of stuff, and the time manager automatically clusters into groups, like "N saves, cli commands, and etc all with a maximum of a T minute gap between each consecutive action? sounds like a block just happened from x to z O'clock"
+  - PRO: Would also be useful if connected to internet
+    - Allow for backups
+    - Like a middle ground between google docs and git commits (just me, or does anyone else get git commit anxiety, like a feeling of paranoia that a commit is too small: "oh no, people are gonna think I am just farming my github statistics" or simply not wanting to name an insignificant change so I sneak it in with a major change under the name of that change)
+      - Google docs reminds me that a good alternative name for "block" is "session"
+    - Should figure out how to make this work with git
+      - Maybe all the block stuff (and even the .project directory) should be .gitignore'd, especially considering multiple branches or multiple collaborators
+    - Connect to self-hosted server?
+      - Would be jank, but highly customizable, could have a web interface so it is accessible from my phone
+  - PRO: yay data
+  - CON: Too much data?
+    - Hard to store
+    - Intrusive
+  - would have to actually implement it (side effects)
+    - there would need to be some standardized system for
+      - good bc it could potentially be useful for other stuff
+      - bad bc sounds like a pain
+    - Customizable user scripts for clustering also sounds fun to use but like a pain to make
+- Block notes and title
+  - When should I let the user edit this?
+    - Before starting and during the block
+    - Do I let the user edit afterwards?
+  - Notes can be optional
+  - Title defaults to "Block N" for the N-th block
+- Linking between tabs
+  - To quote Kylo Ren: "I know what I have to do but I don't know if I have the strength to do it."
+  - Prerequesite to this would be some standardization to the list of
+  - Implementation idea based on the web:
+    - Each tab type is like a server, imagine task-organizer.net and time-manager.net
+    - That is, there are tab-wise (server-wise)
+    - Each instance of a tab is like a webpage session
+    - Ex workflow: If an open time manager tab wants to focus a specific task by id, then the task organizer would create a task-organizer packet object with the relevant data (probably an enum like `Packet::FocusTask(task_id)`), serialize it into a json object (or some other standardized but versatile datatype), then tell the manager to forward the json packet to the task organizer tab type/"server" (figure out how to identify tab types, ideally something better than just mapping string to impls of some tab trait).
+On the "server"-side, somehow try to see if there is already a task-organizer tab open.
+If so, then somehow identify it and tell it to focus on the relevant task.
+If there are no task organizer tabs open, then ask manager to create one with the focus on the relevant task.